rachitnigam/rachitnigam.com/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer"
-  institution = "Cornell University" year = "2018 - Present"
+  course = "PhD in Computer Science" institution = "Cornell University" year = "2018 - Present"